War-3/War-3/README.md

 - 👋 Hi, I’m Walter
 - 👀 I’m interested in backend development
 - 🌱 I’m currently learning backend development
-- 💞️ I’m outspoken and looking forward to collaborate towards building a stong backend codes
+- 💞️ I’m a strong team collaborator, an effective commincator, problem-solver, proactive leader and looks forward to contibute in any project

 <!---